 String trimmers are a truly versatile outdoor power tool, capable of cutting the grass in those areas along the side of a home or fencing, or around landscaping, that the lawn mower just can’t reach.
 Need to do some quick weeding or take out some small foliage?
 A string trimmer can make short work of that as well.

 But as easy as a string trimmer is to use, it’s easier to become frustrated trying to figure out how to replace the trimmer line correctly.
-This article will address the proper way to replace the string trimmer line as well as how a trimmer uses that line to keep your yard looking great.
+This article will address the proper way to replace and install the string trimmer line as well as how a trimmer uses that line to keep your yard looking great.

 How does string trimmer line work anyway?